View of Piazza San Fedele in the Beautiful Coeval 1820/21 color scheme

 Bibliography: Arrigoni Paolo “Milan in ancient graphics”, 1969, vol. I, p.
 45, no. 145.
 The print is presented in a cardboard passe-partout, as shown in the photo.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, creation, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything originated from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

 Attributes / Details